 Not all of us are fortunate to be born in Cambridge, Oxford, or Stanford to receive a high-quality education.
 The issue of providing high-quality education also concerns rural areas, remote regions, and developing countries that have not enough resources.

 Such AI-powered solutions as Machine Learning, Natural Language Processing, Voice, and Speech recognition are widely used nowadays.
-You interact with them when you book flight tickets via a chatbot, watch Netflix series suggested by ML algorithm, or ask Siri to set your alarm clock.
-Now, let's explore what Artificial Intelligence can do for the Education sector.
+You interact with them when you book flight tickets via a chatbot, watch Netflix series suggested by the ML algorithm, or ask Siri to set your alarm clock.
+Now, let’s explore what Artificial Intelligence can do for the Education sector.

 You can leverage the power of Artificial Intelligence to save time on automating the process of checking tests and grading students.
 One example of such an education AI solution is the Century Tech platform.
 It applies data analytics and cognitive neuroscience to identify a student’s gap in knowledge, suggests learning material, and automatically marks answers.
 Teachers can monitor individual students and whole-class performance via a Dashboard.

-Apart from tests, AI can be applied for grading handwritten students' work.
+Apart from tests, AI can be applied for grading handwritten students’ work.
 One example is Gradescope, an online grading app developed by a group of UC Berkeley researchers.
-To train the algorithm to identify numerical, single word, and one-line answers, developers used cuDNN, a Deep Neural Network library, and TensorFlow, a computational framework for building machine learning models.
+To train the algorithm to identify the numerical, single word, and one-line answers, developers used cuDNN, a Deep Neural Network library, and TensorFlow, a computational framework for building machine learning models.
 As a result, the app shortens grading time from 50 to 75%.

-You can develop an AI-based learning platform that will check skills and the learning abilities of each student and provide them with a personalized curriculum.
+You can develop an AI-based learning platform that will check the skills and the learning abilities of each student and provide them with a personalized curriculum.
 Also, a smart algorithm can analyze the way each student interacts with learning material, and gather this data into reports so you can get insights into the learning abilities of each student.

 One example of Artificial Intelligence in higher education is Kidaptive, a cloud-computing platform that provides adaptive learning programs, and predicts academic performance, by applying underlying patterns and relationships.
 For suggesting the next task to learners, the Artificial Intelligence education platform uses Bayesian-IRT psychometric framework.
-In this way, Kidaptive keep students involved in the learning process.
+In this way, Kidaptive keeps students involved in the learning process.

 Another example is Knewton, a platform with adaptive learning capabilities for higher education.
 The software leverages AI and ML to find gaps in a student’s knowledge and remediate them with adaptive assignments while students complete their courses.

-We learn better with visual materials at hand.
+We learn better with the visual materials at hand.
 Thanks to subject visualization, you can easily explain complex material and ensure your students keep up with the learning program.
 For object visualization, consider leveraging Computer Vision, a subfield of Artificial Intelligence.
 To make machines accurately identify and classify objects, Computer Vision uses deep learning models and digital images from cameras and videos.

 The Blippar company applies Computer Vision for education.
-To make classroom experience even more fascinating for students, developers empowered AI and education software with AR (augmented reality) and 3-D models.
+To make the classroom experience even more fascinating for students, developers empowered AI and education software with AR (augmented reality) and 3-D models.
 In this way, the company can visualize learning materials on biology, geography, and physics.

 To support students outside of classes, you can develop a tutoring chatbot empowered by Natural Language Processing technology.
-The main benefit of NLP in smart assistants is that the AI algorithm understands a student's query and answers with a non pre-scripted text.
+The main benefit of NLP in smart assistants is that the AI algorithm understands a student’s query and answers with a non-pre-scripted text.
 Such chatbots are popular in assisting students during the admission process and in getting the right information on academic material.
-Chatbots even inform students about new curriculum and provide campus information during their first year at the university.
+Chatbots even inform students about the new curriculum and provide campus information during their first year at the university.
 Such a chatbot is available 24/7, unlike human personal.